Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Mention the Cantonese name of this Shaw Brothers’ classic to any older Hongkonger and chances are, you’d get a wry smile, if not a chuckle about cheesy visual effects.

 Coming back to the 1982 movie, the flick is a remake and condensation of the earlier titles, and as before, positively chock-full of visual effects.
 As befitting its heritage, the eponymous Buddha’s Palm technique is shown to be quite capable of summoning storms and widespread mayhem.
-For good measure, this remake also has a griffin-like steed, a magical chain of rings, and even a size-altering final antagonist with a heavy stomp.
+For good measure, this remake even has a griffin-like steed, a magical chain of rings, and a size-altering final antagonist with a truly heavy stomp.

 Viewers familiar with Stephen Chow’s Kung Fu Hustle will furthermore recognize the Buddha’s Palm as the ultimate technique used by Sing to squash the Beast.
 In that 2004 hit, Stephen Chow paid open homage to the status of this unbelievable technique in Hong Kong culture.